Robocraft999/CreateGoggles/fabric_changelog.md

 Features

 Bug Fixes
-- fixed crash
+- fixed enchantments being lost on block break

 Internal
-- updated create to 0.5.1.f
+- updated create to 0.5.1.j
 - upgraded some other stuff